areyde/areyde.github.io/_tools/anti-copy-paster.md

 redirect_from:
   - /tool/anti-copy-paster
   - /tool/anti-copy-paster/
-tag: 'A plugin for IntelliJ IDEA that tracks the pasting of code inside the IDE and suggests appropriate Extract Method refactorings to combat the propagation of duplicates.
-I inherited the project, debugged it, conducted evaluation for the tool, co-advised an internship about, and wrote two papers.'
+tag: 'A plugin for IntelliJ IDEA that tracks the pasting of code inside the IDE and suggests appropriate Extract Method refactorings to combat the propagation of duplicates.'
 pdf: 'https://arxiv.org/abs/2112.15230'
 tool: 'https://github.com/JetBrains-Research/anti-copy-paster'
 paperurl: 'https://doi.org/10.1145/3551349.3559537'